jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 The most relevant academic contribution from the automotive sector, presented by @Bleser2012, investigated the use of hydrogen tanks as torque absorbers.
 However, this research lacked crucial details, particularly regarding experimental methodology.
 Consequently, the state of automotive research offered limited guidance for certification-oriented experimental structural validation tests of #glspl("swith").
-While existing patents described tanks as load-bearing structural integral components, they too provided insufficient detail for experimental structural validation tests of #glspl("swith").
-This gap in detailed technical documentation emphasized the need for more comprehensive research spanning both automotive and aerospace industries.
+While existing patents described tanks as load-bearing structural integral components, they too provided insufficient details for experimental structural validation tests of #glspl("swith").
+This gap in specialized technical documentation emphasized the need for more comprehensive research spanning both automotive and aerospace industries.

 // ---------------------------- 4_Various_Fields ---------------------------- //
-Moving beyond transportation sectors, @chap_1_4 revealed a broader perspective on hydrogen standards.
+Moving beyond transportation sectors, @chap_1_4 added a broader perspective on hydrogen standards.
 A significant number of standards addressing hydrogen applications were identified.
 These standards existed in various stages of development.
 Some standards were in use, while others were undergoing updates.
 Additionally, several standards had been announced but still awaited their initial publication.
 Given this extensive array of standards, a systematic approach emerged as imperative for identifying those most applicable to #gls("swith") certification.